Gliptal/Theme-HueAccent/README.md

 Credits
 ======

 Credits go to Allan Hortle and his excellent Centurion Theme you can find here: [Centurion](https://github.com/allanhortle/Centurion).
 HueAccent is a modified version of his theme.
-Thank you also to skuroda on the Sublime Text Forums, that helped me get my bearings with themes and packaging alike.
+Thank you also to skuroda on the Sublime Text Forums, that helped me get my bearings with themes and packaging alike; to [FichteFoll](https://github.com/FichteFoll) on github, that explained to me how to correctly set up my repo for versioning.